Evasive phishing mixes reverse tunnels and URL shortening services

 Evil Corp pivots LockBit to dodge U.S. sanctions

-Evil Corp has shifted to LockBit ransomware after U.S. sanctions have made it difficult for the cybercriminal group to reap financial gain from its current activity, researchers from Mandiant have found.
-The researchers are tracking what they call a “financially motivated threat cluster” named UNC2165 that has numerous overlaps with Evil Corp and is highly likely the latest incarnation of the group.
-UNC2165 is using a combination of the FakeUpdates infection chain to gain access to target networks followed by the LockBit ransomware, the researchers wrote in a report published Thursday.
-The activity appears to represent “another evolution in Evil Corp affiliated actors’ operations,” they wrote.
+Researchers from Mandiant have found that Evil Corp has moved to LockBit ransomware after U.S. sanctions made it difficult for them to work with their current toolkit.
+The researchers are tracking what they call a “financially motivated threat cluster named UNC2165 that has numerous overlaps with Evil Corp and is highly likely the latest incarnation of the group.”
+Writing in a report released Thursday, the researchers point out how the group uses the FakeUpdates infection chain to gain access to target networks, which is then followed by the LockBit ransomware, representing “another evolution in Evil Corp affiliated actors’ operations.”

 Thanks to today’s episode sponsor, PlexTrac